-Studies

-Student Name:
+Student Name.

-Student Number:
+udent Number:

-(consideration of the Scho nonstandard Reasonable A mmendation of non-standard Reasonable Accommodation) and Parol/ Discipline/ course or programme director) and determine if the Accommodation(s) recommended can be applied in this case.
-In taken below and return to School and Disability Service for record
+Please review Part A (recommendation of non-standard Reasonable Accommodation) and Part B (consideration of the School/ Discipline/ course or programme director) and determine if the non-standard Reasonable Accommodation(s) recommended can be applied in this case.
+Please outline the decision taken below and return to School and Disability Service for recording purposes.

-Outcome of requestreport on SITS t will be outlined in the student's Learning Education Needs Summ ary (LENS)
+Outcome of request will report on SITS be outlined in the st udent's Learning Ed ucation Needs Summ nary (LENS)

 Signature of Dean

 School/Programme

 Date